1. Introduction

 How our objectives will be met

-Work with services teams to develop a robust specification for each procurement exercise.
+Work with services teams to develop a robust contract strategy and specification for each appropriate procurement exercise.

 Current status: Business as usual